e-noodle/aws/001_10000ft_Overview.md

 #### Snowball

-Way of transferring data from on premise to AWS.
-Allow you to mover TB of data into the cloud.
+  - Way of transferring data from on premise to AWS.
+  - Allow you to mover TB of data into the cloud.
-Hardware Appliance (1RU) with internal storage
+  - Hardware Appliance (1RU) with internal storage

-> SA
-> A

-* New Product - Snowball Edge - Amazon on Premise hardware
+  > `New Product - Snowball Edge - Amazon on Premise hardware`
+  > SA, A

 #### DMS - Allow you to migrate databases within Amazon.
-Allows you to migrate data automatically and resolves issues with traditional migrations e.g. licensing issues with oracle
+  Migrate data automatically and resolves issues with traditional migrations e.g. licensing issues with oracle

-#### SMS - Server Migration Service
+#### SMS (Server Migration Service)

-Allows you to migrate Virtual Machines (e.g 50 machines at a time) directly to the cloud (simiar to DMS migration)
+  Migrate Virtual Machines (e.g 50 machines at a time) directly to the cloud (simiar to DMS migration)

 ## Analytics

 #### Athena

-Allows you to run SQL queries on S3.  e.g search flat files or json files using SQL.
+  Run SQL queries on S3.  e.g search flat files or json files using SQL.

 #### EMR - Elastic Map Reduce

-* Reduce large amounts of data - e.g logs reports etc.  Uses Hadooop, Apache preso, spark
+  - Reduce large amounts of data (e.g logs reports etc).
+  - Uses
+    - Hadooop
+    - Apache Preso
+    - Apache Spark
-* Useful in BigData
+  - Useful in BigData

 #### Cloud Search

-* Allow you to add search features to your site
+  - Allow you to add search features to your site

 #### Elastic Serach (open source)

-* Allow you to add search capabilities to your website
+  - Add search capabilities to your website
-* Also worth looking at angolia (non AWS)
+  > Angolia (non AWS solution)

 #### Kinesis

-Processing large amounts of data - TB/hour
+  -  Process large amounts of data (TB/h)
-* Anaalise social media feeds
+  - Anaalise social media feeds
-* run realtime analysis
+  - run realtime analysis

 #### Data Pipeline

   Move data from S3 into DynamoDB or viaversa

 #### QuickSight

-* Business analytics tool
+  - Business analytics tool
-* Create rich dashboards
+  - Create rich dashboards
-* Analyse data from DynamoDB, Redshift
+  - Analyse data from DynamoDB, Redshift

 ## Security & Identity

 #### IAM

-* How to manage users
+  - How to manage users
-* Privleges
+  - Privleges

 ## Management Tools

 #### Inspector

-Agent that you install on the virtual machines and does security reporting
+  Agent installed on the virtual machines and does security reporting

 #### Certificate Manager

-Provides you with free SSL certificates for webservices
+  Provides free SSL certificates for web applications and services.

 ## Application Services

 #### Directory Service

-Allows you to connect Active Directory to AWS
+  - Connect Active Directory to AWS

 #### WAF

-Traditionally firewalls protect you at tht network layer.
+  - Traditionally firewalls protect you at the pysical Network layer.
-WAF allows you to apply Application Level protection to your website.
+  - WAF applies Application Level security protection to your application/site.
+  - Protects against

-* SQL injection
+     - SQL injection
-* cross site sripting
+     - cross site sripting
-* Way of connecting up S3 to on premise datacenters
+     - Way of connecting up S3 to on premise datacenters

 #### AWS Artifact

-* Compliance Documentation
+  - Compliance Documentation
-* ISO 900 Certification
+  - ISO 900 Certification
-* PCI Certification
+  - PCI Certification

 #### Cloud Watch

-Used to monitor performance of your AWS environment
+  - Used to monitor performance of your AWS environment
-* Disk util
+     - Disk util
+     - RAM
-* RAM, CPU etc
+     - CPU etc

 #### Cloud Formation (Infrastructre as Code)

-A way of turning your physical infrastructure into code.
-Its a document which describes your AWS environment which become templates which can be used to deploy infrastructure.
+  - A document which describes your AWS environment which become templates which can be used to deploy infrastructure.
+  - A way of turning your physical infrastructure into code.

 #### Cloud Trail

-Used for auditing changes in your environment
+  - Used for auditing changes in your environment

 #### Opsworks

-Integration with Chef for automated deployment
+  - Integration with Chef for automated deployment

 #### Config

-Alerts can be created to advise when configurations change
+  - Alerts can be created to advise when configurations change

 #### Trust Advisor

-Automated way of scanning the environemnt and optimising resources.
+  - Automated way of scanning the environemnt and optimising resources.

 #### Step Functions

-Way to understand the interaction of application components and micro services
+  - Understand the interaction of application components and micro services

 #### SWF - Simple Workflow

-Allows you to coordinate and manage tasks and workflows.
+  - Coordinate and manage tasks and workflows.

 #### API Gateway

-Create publish and monitor APIs at scale.
+  - Create publish and monitor APIs at scale.
-Allow applications to access backend services e.g lambda or  backend systems to access business data or logic.
+  - Allow applications to access backend services e.g lambda or  backend systems to access business data or logic.

 #### AppStream

-Allows applications to be streamed to users
+  - Allow applications to be streamed to users

 #### Elasic Transcoder
-Alows media content to be transcoded dynamically into different formats (e.g. ipad, iphone etc)
+  - Alows media content to be transcoded dynamically into different formats (e.g. ipad, iphone etc)

-# Developer Tools
+## Developer Tools

 #### CodeCommit

-Allow you to store code in the cloud
+  - Store code in the cloud

 #### CodeBuild

-Allows you to build code (pay per min)
+  - Build code (pay per min)

 #### CodeDeploy

-Deploy code
+  - Deploys code

 #### Code Pipeline

-Allows Pipelines to be managed
+  - Manage Code pipelines

-# Mobile Services
+## Mobile Services

 #### Mobile Hub
 Console for managing mobile apps